 Mama is having a dream of having a home and a better place to reside.
 She considers her present state very pathetic and calls it a ghetto.
 Mama wants an apartment where she can plant her flowers in a garden and tender them.
 Further, she wants a spacious place where children can have fun and play around.
 Although they struggle together with the husband to make a dream come true, she feels she is going to achieve the dream when she finally gets the insurance check.
 After the husband died, the insurance company is paying a sum of ten thousand dollars to them.
 Mama now wants to use this money to realize her long-time dream.

-Walter also has a dream; he wants to be in a position to have money and provide for his family.
-Walter’s dream in a raisin in the sun is about having money and becoming wealthy.
+Walter also has a dream; he wants to be in a position to have money and provide for his family.is about having money and becoming wealthy.
 He intends to be like the rich people who own big houses and cars and drives around.
 Walter is deeply pressed by the family economic hardships, and this is what drives his desire to become productive.